Anne Goodenough

 Anne Goodenough is an ecologist in the United Kingdom.
 She is Professor of Applied Ecology at the University of Gloucestershire.

-Education and career
+Education

 Goodenough did a PhD on nest box choice and breeding success in woodland birds.

+Career and research

 She became Professor of Applied Ecology at the University of Gloucestershire in 2017 and is also course leader for Applied Ecology, prior to this she was a Senior Lecturer and course leader for Biosciences at the University.